HyPolDev/VotingDApp_w3-2/README.md

+## Project in development

-basic readme --  to do
+Readme still to do